privacy-scaling-explorations/core-program/MODULE_3.md

 The concept of a trusted setup is an important part of the KZG Polynomial commitment scheme, and indeed part of the wider culture of Ethereum.
 Here are a few resources to learn more about trusted setups.

-The intuition of trusted setup is that it is a process to generate a bunch of point on the elliptic curve, the prover will input these points to the polynomial commitment.
+The intuition of a trusted setup is that it is a process to generate a bunch of points on the elliptic curve, and the prover will input these points to the polynomial commitment.
 Therefore the output is a point on the curve as well.
-Especially the generation of these points requires many people join and discard the secret value.
-That's why it is called trusted.
+Specifically, the generation of these points require many people join and discard the secret value (which they used to create the point).
+It should not be possible to generate the points without this.
+That's why it is called a trusted setup.

 ### Optional Reading